 Humanitarian Crisis in Afghanistan

-Nearly half of the country’s population - 18.4 million people, 8.2 million of which are children - need immediate assistance and protection.
+More than half of the country’s population – 24.4 million people – need immediate assistance and protection.
+Nearly half of them are women and girls.
 And these numbers are growing.
-Our Raw Hope program aims to provide support to girls and boys in the most dangerous places like Afghanistan.
+Our Raw Hope program aims to provide support to girls and boys in the most dangerous places, like Afghanistan.
 Learn more

 Coronavirus (COVID-19) impact on World Vision operations